Pi backbonding: Metal–alkene and metal–alkyne complexes

 As in metal–carbonyls, electrons are partially transferred from a d-orbital of the metal to antibonding molecular orbitals of the alkenes and alkynes.
-This electron transfer (i) strengthens the metal–ligand bond and (ii) weakens the C–C bonds within the ligand.
+This electron transfer strengthens the metal–ligand bond and weakens the C–C bonds within the ligand.
 In the case of metal-alkenes and alkynes, the strengthening of the M–C2R4 and M–C2R2 bond is reflected in bending of the C–C–R angles which assume greater sp3 and sp2 character, respectively.
 Thus strong π backbonding causes a metal-alkene complex to assume the character of a metallacyclopropane.
-Electronegative substituents exhibit greater π backbonding.
-Thus, strong π backbonding ligands are tetrafluoroethylene, tetracyanoethylene, and hexafluoro-2-butyne.
+Alkenes and alkynes with electronegative substituents exhibit greater π backbonding.
+Some strong π backbonding ligands are tetrafluoroethylene, tetracyanoethylene, and hexafluoro-2-butyne.

 Metal-phosphine complexes

 Phosphines accept electron density from metal p or d orbitals into combinations of P–C σ* antibonding orbitals that have π symmetry.
 When phosphines bond to electron-rich metal atoms, backbonding would be expected to lengthen P–C bonds as P–C σ* orbitals become populated by electrons.
 The expected lengthening of the P–C distance is often hidden by an opposing effect: as the phosphorus lone pair is donated to the metal, P(lone pair)–R(bonding pair) repulsions decrease, which acts to shorten the P–C bond.
 The two effects have been deconvoluted by comparing the structures of pairs of metal-phosphine complexes that differ only by one electron.
 Oxidation of R3P–M complexes results in longer M–P bonds and shorter P–C bonds, consistent with π-backbonding.
 In early work, phosphine ligands were thought to utilize 3d orbitals to form M–P pi-bonding, but it is now accepted that d-orbitals on phosphorus are not involved in bonding as they are too high in energy.